tigorthemusichead/callaba-aws-manage-test-app/README.md

 The web page will be automatically opened in your browser

 <h2>Tutorial</h2>
-You can find a more detailed tutorial <a href='https://callabacloud.medium.com/creating-a-test-app-to-manage-callaba-engine-on-aws-using-a-restful-api-90947a3feb08'>here</a>.
+You can find a more detailed tutorial <a target="_blank" href='https://callabacloud.medium.com/creating-a-test-app-to-manage-callaba-engine-on-aws-using-a-restful-api-90947a3feb08'>here</a>.